wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * They knew nothing about the French **revolution**.

+* Mr Deputy Speaker, I think it is most important too for us to be aware of, and to assess the effect of, the so-called 'Green **Revolution**' in Asia.

 * As to what is happening today in South East Asia, the signatures on this document simply witness the fact that there are regimes which are endeavouring to hold back the course of social change and social **revolution** in South East Asia.

 * One cannot hold back social **revolution** in these countries by supporting corrupt and reactionary regimes.

+* I should like to draw the attention of the House to the comment of the great French philosopher, Voltaire, who, in 1764, at the time of the French **Revolution** said: 'I disapprove of what you say, but I will defend to the death your right to say it'.

 * This is a result of the technological **revolution** which has hit agricultural production in the highly developed countries.

 * The vaunted green **revolution** has barely slowed the slide.

 * There would be a **revolution** in the Australian Country Party.

+* The population of the world has increased enormously since the Industrial **Revolution** and since medical science has managed to control diseases such as smallpox and tuberculosis which once wiped out hundreds of thousands of people.

 * What we need on the Corporation, and what the Minister has done in this Bill to ensure it, are people who are sensitive to the great **revolution** which is taking place in wool marketing and to the fact that we will get economies of the order of $100m to $200m a year for wool growers in this country.